 Explore the latest in pneumonia, including advances in understanding the microbiology and optimal treatment of community-acquired and nosocomial infection.

-This randomized clinical trial evaluates the effect of early tocilizumab administration vs standard therapy in preventing clinical worsening in patients hospitalized with COVID-19.
+This randomized clinical trial evaluates the efficacy of convalescent plasma plus standard therapy vs standard care alone in preventing worsening respiratory failure or death in patients with COVID-19 pneumonia.

 This cross-sectional study assesses whether hospitals were incorrectly penalized or incorrectly nonpenalized by the Hospital Readmissions Reduction Program for patient readmissions for acute myocardial infarction, heart failure, and pneumonia.

 This cohort study uses data from national registries to examine the association between the receipt of α1–adrenergic receptor blockers and the risks of 30-day mortality and intensive care unit admission among adult patients hospitalized with influenza or pneumonia in Denmark between 2005 and 2018.

 Customize your JAMA Network experience by selecting one or more topics from the list below.